Inez Asher

-Inez Asher (née Inez Harriett Silverberg; January 1, 1911 - May 8, 2006) was a novelist and television writer.
+Inez Asher (née Inez Harriett Silverberg; January 1, 1911 - May 8, 2006) was an American novelist and television writer.

 Early years

 Inez Asher was the only child of Minor Silverberg, a Des Moines, Iowa real estate agent, and Edna Harris Silverberg.
 When Asher was six years old, General Frederick Funston was holding her in his arms as he collapsed and died from a heart attack in the lobby of The St. Anthony Hotel in San Antonio, Texas.
 Asher was a member of the class of 1928, Theodore Roosevelt High School, attended Miss Orton's Classical School for Girls and UCLA; she was elected to Phi Beta Kappa in her junior year.

 Radio and television writer

 Asher co-wrote the episode "Robert E. Lee" for the Famous Children of History radio program.
 With Emilie Roberts, Asher composed a short lecture, "Irene Talking."

 Asher wrote "The Last Orchid", the first episode of the Philco Players television program (1948).
 Asher wrote for the 1954 televised series of Lassie. and co-wrote "Welcome to Washington," an unsold television pilot for the proposed series The Claudette Colbert Show which aired as an episode of the anthology series Colgate Theatre in 1958.